chenylk/stock-analysis/README.md

    ![Stock_data_2018](https://github.com/chenylk/stock-analysis/blob/master/stock%20data/2018_stock_data.PNG)

   ### Execution Times
    * The execution time for the refactored code was much faster than the original code presented.
 The nested for loop slowed down the code exponentially.
+Refactoring the code will be better suited in the long run because it will handle larger data sets better and faster.

    #### Unrefactored code times 2017,2018
    ![Time_original_2017](https://github.com/chenylk/stock-analysis/blob/master/original%20code%20times/Allstocksanalysis_2017.PNG)